 No. Despite the name, African grey parrots aren’t always monochrome.

-There are also breeders that have experimented with making African grey parrots more red.
+There are also breeders that have experimented with making African grey parrots redder.
 Some of them have been born with all-red or all-pink plumage instead of grey.
 These specimens are usually sold for crazy prices since they’re so rare!

-20. What eats a African grey parrot?
+20. What eats an African grey parrot?
 Predators and Threats

 African grey parrots are vulnerable to larger, stronger birds like raptors and vultures.

 Their eggs are also a favorite of monkeys.
 This is one of the reasons why mothers guard their nests so fiercely; they never know when they might be sharing a tree with a long-fingered predator.

 African grey parrots can also fall victim to land animals when they descend to the ground for hunting or foraging.
 They don’t have any specific enemies here, but they can be pounced on by all kinds of foxes, jackals, snakes, and cats.